 Phantom serial numbers are a six digit number.
-The MINeconTM chassis has a black plate riveted to the frame with the serial number etched on this plate.
-The serial number is located in front of the brake caliper, on the rear seat rail.
+The TriconTM chassis has a black plate riveted to the frame with the serial number etched on this plate.
+The serial number is located on the center of the rear seat rail ahead of the brake caliper.
 PRC® serial numbers are secured to the frame using specialized rivets.
 If you have any problems locating the serial number, please contact us.

-Gear Ratio Chart
+Gear Ratio Chart Phantom Racing Chassis